modelsconf2018/modelsconf2018.github.io/program/tutorials/index.md

 reviewed papers totaling more than 1900 citations, including 10 papers at MODELS.

+**[Jakob Høgenes](https://www.sintef.no/en/all-employees/employee/?empId=5340)** is a research scientist at SINTEF Digital in Oslo, Norway.
+He holds a MSc degree in Engineering Cybernetics from the Norwegian University of Science and Technology.
+His research focuses on applying tools and methods from dynamical systems and control theory to complex and distributed software systems, currently addressing security in the IoT domain.
+Jakob will not present at the tutorial.

 **[Nicolas Ferry](https://www.sintef.no/en/all-employees/employee/?empId=4464)** is a research scientist at SINTEF Digital (Norway).
 He holds a PhD degree from the University of Nice and is interested in the application of model-driven techniques